 When you request Salvation Army records about you or your whānau, they will ask you for:

-If they find the records you requested, they may ask for proof of your identity (for example, your photo ID) before sending copies of the records to you.
-You can email them a photograph of your ID.
+If they have the records you requested, they will ask for proof of your identity (for example, your passport or driver's license) before sending copies of the records to you.

 If you are requesting records about deceased whānau, The Salvation Army will also ask you for proof of: